 For my first year of formal education, I was enrolled at St. Paul’s, a small private school situated right next door to St. Paul’s Anglican Church in Esquimalt.
-In fact, St. Pauls’ church has a long and proud history in the area, being situated practically next door to the local dockyards, and later the naval base.
+In fact, St. Paul’s church has a long and proud history in the area, being situated practically next door to the local dockyards and naval base.
 This picture below attests to this.
 St. Paul’s is the white building with the black trim to the left side of the picture, and you may also notice the church spire.

 In any case, all this led up to one inevitable fact: I had to get a school uniform.

-It wasn’t exactly the same as pictured here, so I’ll describe it for you.
-My uniform consisted of a navy blue blazer with matching cap and tie, grey short pants and matching long socks, and a light blue shirt.
+It wasn’t exactly the same as pictured here, so I’ll describe it: My uniform consisted of a navy blue blazer with matching cap and tie, grey short pants and matching long socks, and a light blue shirt.
 All in all, it was a pretty sharp get-up, and I was really rather proud to wear it.

 The Headmaster and Principal of the school was Miss Gladys Pearcy.
 She was a stout, middle-aged entity who seemed omnipresent to me in that little school.
-She ruled in the Olde English style, and seemed authoritative and intimidating to me.
+To my fearful and biased young mind, she ruled in the Olde Englishe style, and seemed authoritative and intimidating to me.
 Basically, she was the boss as far as the kids were concerned.